hermes-onion/readme/README.md

 ### Contributing

 Contributions are welcomed!
 Please do not commit your changes directly onto master.
 Create a separate branch with whatever name you want and commit there.
 Also stick a comprehensive description.
 If changes are reliable I'll merge them with the master.

+### Licenses

+All repositories from https://github.com/hermes-onion/ are distributed under BSD-3-Clause license.
+Copyright is held by contributors as a whole.